18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 ---
-title: SCINet Ceres User guide
+title: SCINet Ceres User Manual
 description: A Guide to getting started with the Ceres HPC
 permalink: /guide/ceres/
 author: VRSC